Skip to main content

 • do not walk or stand for long periods

-• you have any concerns about your health
+• have any other health problems or injuries

-• you are not sure if the exercises are suitable
+• are not sure if the exercises are suitable

 Stop the exercise immediately and talk to your GP if you feel any pain or feel unwell.